-Hitting the Wall is coming February 12th to Kindle Unlimited!
+Hitting the Wall is available in Kindle Unlimited!

 She’s not a secret.
 She’s a second chance.

 Six years ago, the good, upstanding men of Stonecut County ran me off.
 I took a secret with me.
 An inconvenient truth they wanted buried.